emilianospezi/spaarc_documentation/README.md

 ## Purpose
-This repository contains text and video instructions for the use of SPAARC across different platforms
+This repository contains text and video instructions for the use of SPAARC across different platforms.

 - [MICE Toolkit](https://micetoolkit.com) / [Hero Imaging](http://heroimaging.com/spaarc)
 - Matlab (Matlab 2021a Recommended)
-- Python (3.10)
+- Python (3.9.10 or 3.10)

+SPAARC has been implemented from scratch in both Python and Matlab to allowed integration with APIs of different software.
+Note that the two versions are standalone, though both rigorously match IBSI benchmarks.

 ## Contents